Best LASIK Surgeon In Lawrence, KS

 Why trust us?

 VisionCenter is committed to connecting patients to the best local healthcare providers.
-We reviewed 60 LASIK Surgeons in Lawrence, KS, and chose this list based on their:
+We reviewed Lawrence LASIK Surgeons in Lawrence, Lawrence, and chose this list based on their:

 - Qualifications and education

 - Years of experience

 We used AI technology to analyze Lawrence reviews from Google, Yelp, and Facebook to find patients' favorite surgeons in the area.
 Our team then went through and hand picked our list of the best LASIK surgeon in Lawrence.

 8300 College Blvd #201, Overland Park, KS 66210

 Durrie Vision surgeons are lauded for their expertise and professionalism in providing informative consultations.
 Patients report satisfaction with outcomes like LASIK and lens replacement, noting improved vision and minimal discomfort.
 The staff receives praise for their friendliness and helpfulness in creating a positive environment.
 Several negative reviews cite complications and dissatisfaction, underscoring the need for careful research before procedures.

 - Multiple options and thorough information: The surgeon practice provided plenty of information and options during the checkup, helping patients choose the most appropriate procedure for their vision.

 - Highly skilled and professional team: Patients have praised the professionalism and skills of the staff and surgeons at Durrie Vision, giving them confidence in the care they received.

 - Quick and painless procedure with great results: Many patients experienced a quick and discomfort-free procedure at Durrie Vision, with immediate improvements in their vision.
 Some achieved 20/15 vision, and others have had perfect vision even years after the surgery.